KNWR/marketplace-challenge-2019/README.md

 ## Tradeoffs:
 - If I were to do this again, I'd write it as a service; most if not all of the business logic lives in the Cart model anyway
 - For speed, did not do these, would do them with more time:
---- Used Shopify's Ruby style guide
+--- Used a Ruby style guide and linter
 --- Used a more up to date version of GraphQL
 --- Set up factorybot & databse_cleaner -- initially had it, waffled on it because wanted to move fast (and broke things) ... but spent so much time on fixing tests when the code worked, would have been better to have this set up cleanly
 --- Started the project with Postgresql to be able to demo live on Heroku